Updated 2026small-breed guide

 Ingredient Quality

-Shih Tzu dogs do best with quality protein sources as the first ingredient.
-We check for fillers, by-products, and artificial additives that offer no nutritional value.
+Shih Tzu dogs do best with quality protein as the first ingredient.
+I check for fillers, by-products, and artificial additives that offer zero nutritional value.

 3